 Don’t buy an out-of-date bicycle just because it has a motor.

-I am going to list a few changes that have been incorporated (and invented) over the last few years that have made huge improvements to bicycle design.
-Is the e-bike that you are considering designed to today’s standards or is the design out of date?
+I will list a few changes that have been incorporated (and invented) over the last few years that have made considerable improvements to bicycle design.
+Is the e-bike you are considering designed to today’s standards, or is the design outdated?

 Aluminum or carbon fiber

-The first design standard that is currently state of the art is your bike frame will be either aluminum or carbon fiber.
+The first state-of-the-art design standard is that your bike frame will be either aluminum or carbon fiber.
 Both are very light and very strong.
-If a bicycle is made from steel it is woefully out of date.
+A bicycle made from steel is woefully out of date.

 Hydroformed aluminum

-The very best bicycle frames are not made from tubing but rather they are formed by a special fluid press that shapes the aluminum tubes into a shape that is the most desirable for distributing more weight to the parts that are under the most stress and less material and weight to parts that will not be subject to as much stress.
+The very best bicycle frames are not made from tubing.
+Instead, they are formed by a special fluid press that shapes the aluminum tubes into a shape that is the most desirable for distributing more weight to the parts that are under the most stress and less material and weight to parts that will not be subject to as much stress.
 Hydroforming works similarly to a bicycle tube that takes the shape of the tire and rim when inflated.
-The difference is that aluminum is “inflated” when it is hot and retains shape when released from the mold.
+The difference is that aluminum is “inflated” when hot and retains shape when released from the mold.

 Integrated battery, motor, and controller mounts

-Since the shape of hydroformed aluminum frames allows for designs around these “extra” components on an e-bike on quality e-bikes they can be integrated into the design.
-If these components seem to be hanging on the frame as an afterthought this is a sign that it is a dated design and the manufacturer is trying to cut corners and increase profit.
+Since the shape of hydroformed aluminum frames allows for designs around these “extra” components on an e-bike or quality e-bike, they can be integrated into the design.
+If these components seem to be hanging on the frame as an afterthought, this is a sign that the design is dated and that the manufacturer is trying to cut corners and increase profit.

 Chainless bicycle drive